The Parcours Riverain

 Waterfront heritage, a little-known treasure

 View this interactive website to discover the history of the island of Montréal through the relationships of its inhabitants with adjacent waterways.
-Its interactive map covers more than a thousand heritage attractions along the waterfront roads that wend their way around the island.
 You will find heritage buildings, maritime facilities and nautical equipment, parks and promenades, river vistas and shoreline landscapes, natural areas, archaeological sites, old roads and even vanished elements that deserve to be remembered.

 Photos albums